Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom (Basic)/Connect Sx10s Too/readme.md

 * You should see you new systems come in

 **NOTE**: I have 85 systems in my environment, it's about 5 minutes of downtime, so plan accordingly
-* Reveiwing the [PM2's SITE](https://pm2.keymetrics.io/docs/usage/quick-start/) will also show you other methods of updating, this is just one way.
+* Reviewing the [PM2's SITE](https://pm2.keymetrics.io/docs/usage/quick-start/) will also show you other methods of updating, this is just one way.

 ## How would I know if the Endpoint is Successful?
 * The JoinZoom button should show up on the Touch 10 for each Sx10